Running the PipelineRun

 • The author of the pull request has permissions to push to branches inside the repository.

-• The author who initiated the pull request is identified in an OWNERS files found in the main directory of the branch that is set as the default branch on GitHub or your other service provider.
+• The author of the pull request is listed in the OWNERS file located in the main directory of the default branch on GitHub or your other service provider. (see below for the OWNERS file format).

-OWNERS_ALIASES is also supported and can be used for mapping of an alias name to a list of usernames.
+Additionally, OWNERS_ALIASES is supported and allows mapping alias names to lists of usernames.

 approvers: